 This leads to the second piece.
 Lose said that the culture has shifted from being one of duty and obligation to be one of discretion.
 The fact that there are so many choices available to the consumer, in every aspect of life, creates a sense of overload.
 The individual must use discretion to choose the activities that will best serve her most valued goals.
-Attending a local worship service rarely factors into the top ten list of “getting the biggest bang for the buck” criteria in which our society functions. ((these are my thoughts, not from Lose’s lecture)) Lose showed a comic-book picture of a woman screaming, with a word balloon saying, “So many choices, so little time!”
+Attending a local worship service rarely factors into the top ten list of “getting the biggest bang for the buck” criteria in which our society functions.1 Lose showed a comic-book picture of a woman screaming, with a word balloon saying, “So many choices, so little time!”

 That is the scream of our culture.
 Social media and the individual’s ability to present herself through edited text and visuals via Facebook, Twitter, Instagram, Snapchat, YouTube, etc. at any moment and in a constantly flowing stream, has made it nearly impossible for the average person to unplug and regroup herself.
 We are being disseminated and disolved into the stream of mass society, presenting the buffered and edited self, while losing touch with our own sense of true identity that should come from the deep rooting in our baptismal, communal identity and the perpetual walking in the Spirit.